tristanstuart/crazy_8s/README.md

    * For this class, no more additional steps since this is the last sprint, but I would eventually like to try cleaning up the codebase and adding more features in my free time.

 - Quinn
+    * The next steps for the project is to get it deployed and make billions off of our perfect product.